Arab League rebuffs Syria on monitors

 Assad said there would be elections in February or March when Syrians would vote for a parliament to create a new constitution and that would include provision for a presidential ballot.

-The Syrian Free Army, comprising army defectors and based in neighboring Turkey, claimed responsibility for the attack on the Baath Party building in Damascus.
+The Syrian Free Army, comprising army defectors and based in neighbouring Turkey, claimed responsibility for the attack on the Baath Party building in Damascus.

 There was no independent verification of the claim and Moualem denied that any attack had taken place.
 But a witness said security police blocked off the square where the building is located and reported seeing smoke rising from it and fire trucks in the area.